Hawaii E-Bike Laws 2026: $30 Registration, Act 259

 Honolulu City Council has been ahead of the state legislature on e-bike regulation.
 Current Honolulu-specific rules on top of HRS:

-- Helmet under age 18 on any bicycle or e-bike (Honolulu County ordinance — stricter than the statewide under-16 rule)
+- Helmet under age 18 on any bicycle or e-bike — formerly a Honolulu-only ordinance, now matched by the statewide under-18 rule Act 259 introduced on 15 July 2026

 - No sidewalk cycling in business districts (Waikiki, downtown, Ala Moana, Kaka'ako) per Honolulu Revised Ordinance §15-18.11